Keele has a frequently asked questions page about exams.

 Exam Plus is a programme of events designed to help you achieve your potential, keep calm and stay healthy.
 Find out about pop-up study spaces, revision help, mock exam rooms, exam anxiety management, free massages, free fruit & water and much more.

-Some advice about how to cope with the pressure of exams.
+Advice about how to cope with the pressure of exams.

 Cheating in exams